Bespoke Engagement Rings London: A Guide to Finding the Perfect One

 Emerald and diamond art deco inspired engagement ring.

-Of course, ‘vintage’ is a subjective idea, but most people tend to think of vintage stye engagement rings as having design elements from the Art Nouveau to the Art Deco eras.
-Think, geometric cuts, central sapphires surrounded by pavé diamonds, clean lines and bold shapes.
+Of course, ‘vintage’ is a subjective idea, but most people tend to think of vintage-style engagement rings as having design elements from the Art Nouveau to the Art Deco eras.
+Think geometric cuts, central sapphires surrounded by pavé diamonds, clean lines and bold shapes.

-If you’re looking to bring a bit of speakeasy glamour into your life, this could be a perfect engagement ring style for you.
+If you’re looking to bring a bit of speakeasy glamour into your life, this could be the perfect engagement ring style for you.

 3. Which Engagement Ring Cut Is the Best for You?

-The ‘cut’ of the stone in an engagement ring is usually a way of referring to its shape (also a technical grade on diamonds for the stone nerds).
-Cutting and polishing precious stones is a specialist skill, and an experienced gemcutter (or ‘lapidarist’) will choose a cut to maximize the sparkle and unique qualities of each stone (and, of course, to minimize any natural defects like cracks or discolouration, known as ‘inclusions’).
+The ‘cut’ of an engagement ring stone is usually a way of referring to its shape (also a technical grade on diamonds for the stone nerds).
+Cutting and polishing precious stones is a specialist skill, and an experienced gem cutter (or lapidarist) will choose a cut to maximise the sparkle and unique qualities of each stone (and, of course, to minimise any natural defects like cracks or discolouration, known as inclusions).
 The shape of the cut tends to be fairly easy to deduce from the name.

-There are many different cuts to choose from, and no ‘right’ cut for a stone.
-It really depends on your taste and the style of the engagement ring you’re looking for (see above).
-For diamonds, round cuts tend to be traditional, because the small facets created around the edges refract the light and make the stone really sparkle.
-But diamonds can look equally striking in square cut, pear shaped or even as a ‘baguette’ shape flanking a central stone.
+There are many different engagement ring cuts to choose from, and there is no ‘right’ cut for a stone.
+It depends on your taste and the style of the engagement ring you’re looking for (see above).
+For diamonds, round cuts tend to be traditional because the small facets created around the edges refract the light and make the stone really sparkle.
+But diamonds can look equally striking in square cut, pear-shaped or even as a baguette shape flanking a central stone.

 Octagonal and round cut blue sapphires.

-To find out more about what cut and styles are best for you, read our previous blog post here.
+To find out more about which engagement ring cut is best for you, read our previous blog post: Different Engagement Ring Cuts Explained: Which One Is Right for You?

 4. Choosing the Engagement Ring Stone

-There are many things to consider when picking a stone for your engagement ring, from the colour, to the number of stones you want.
+There are many things to consider when picking a stone for your bespoke engagement ring, from the colour to the number of stones you want.

-As we’ve noted before, the days of hard and fast rules for engagement ring design are long gone.
-However, we do have some helpful tips, to guide you through the process of finding the best gemstone for your engagement ring.
+But as we’ve noted before, the days of hard and fast rules for engagement ring design are long gone.
+However, we do have some helpful tips to guide you through the process of finding the best gemstone for your bespoke engagement ring.

 Diamond Engagement Rings

 Do engagement rings have to be diamond?
 It’s a common question we hear from people starting out in their search for the perfect ring.
-Of course, there are no ‘have tos’, but many people feel the pressure to follow tradition and are worried about getting it wrong on such an important occasion.
-Don’t worry!
+Of course, there are no ‘have tos’, but many people feel the pressure to follow tradition (diamond jewellery being the order of the day) and are worried about getting it wrong on such an important occasion.
+But don’t worry!
 We’ve got your back.

 Cushion cut diamond trilogy ring.

-Of course, engagement rings can be any stone of your choosing (or no stone at all!) but if you do opt for a diamond, it can be helpful to know a bit about these stunning, classic stones.
+Of course, bespoke engagement rings can be any stone of your choosing (or no stone at all!), but if you do opt for a diamond, it can be helpful to know a bit about these stunning, classic stones.

 If you’re not sure quite how to choose a diamond engagement ring, don’t worry – there can be a lot to learn.
-Check out this article, where we help you to get your head around some of the jargon, and bust a few myths along the way about what really matters when you’re looking for the best custom diamond engagement ring.
+Check out our article on the 4 Cs of diamonds, where we help you get your head around some of the jargon and bust a few myths along the way about what really matters when you’re looking for the best custom diamond engagement ring.

 Diamond rings make a classically elegant, perfect choice for an engagement ring.
 Looking for inspiration?
-Take a look at a selection of our bespoke diamond engagement rings here.
+Take a look at a selection of our bespoke diamond engagement rings.

 Coloured Diamond Engagement Rings

 Of course, white diamonds are just one option when it comes to selecting a stone for your engagement ring.
-Did you know that diamonds in fact come a wide range of colours, from champagne hues to vibrant pinks?
+Did you know that diamonds, in fact, come in a wide range of colours, from champagne hues to vibrant pinks?

-Fancy coloured diamonds are rare and beautiful stones, that can make an engagement really truly unique, and perhaps something that even invites a little bit of envy.
+Fancy coloured diamonds are rare and beautiful stones that can make an engagement ring truly unique, and perhaps something that even invites a little bit of envy.

 Can engagement rings be sapphire?
 Absolutely!
 If it was alright for Princess Diana and the Duchess of Cambridge, we think it’s alright for the rest of us!
-To learn more about just how beautiful a sapphire engagement ring can be, take a look at this blog.
+To learn more about just how beautiful a bespoke sapphire engagement ring can be, take a look at our blog: Are Sapphires Okay For Engagement Rings?

 Why choose a sapphire engagement ring?
 Sapphire has been a traditional choice for engagement rings for centuries.
 The ancient Romans were believed to be the first to use engagement rings, and sapphire was a popular choice of stone in Roman society.
 Other early cultures chose sapphire because they believed its colour would fade if an unfaithful person wore it.
 These days, many consider sapphire to signify devotion, wisdom and healing, and it is the birthstone for the month of September – a thoughtful touch if your partner is a September baby.